 Emergency information and phone numbers are posted at the registration kiosk.
 Potter County is a part of the 911 Emergency Service System.
-A pay phone is located near the public parking lot.
+A free, local-use phone is located at the camper check-in station.

 Cherry Springs is very remote and most cell phones do not have network coverage.
 Currently, available providers are Verizon and T-mobile.